rancher/opni/enhancements/aiops/20230215-opensearch-fetching-time-range.md

 LogsPerWorkload = MaxTotalLogs // NumWorkloads
 ```

 Next, fetch the latest timestamp for each workload specified.
-Once the timestamps are retrieved, then for each workload take the timestamp fetched and subtract 3600 to get the starting time range.
+Once the timestamps are retrieved, then for each workload take the timestamp fetched and subtract 86400 (number of seconds in 24 hours) to get the starting time range.
 Create a separate query dictionary for each workload and store them in a JSON object.

 After all workload queries have been stored, send over the result to the GPU controller service through Nats.